KRFOSS/kali-docs/tools/kaboxer/index.md

-The simple, "shared container" scenario is illustrated by ``kbx-hello-allinone``; the ``kbx-hello`` application has all three components in the same kaboxer app, and they run in the same container.
+The simple, "shared container" scenario is illustrated by ``kbx-hello-allinone``; the ``kbx-hello`` application has all three components in the same Kaboxer app, and they run in the same container.
 For that, once the server part is running in its container, the other parts need to be started within that running container.
 Kaboxer automates that when the client components declare